-It’s not difficult to feel swamped by food and food preparation if you are entertaining and even if you enjoy cooking as I do you still need a few go-to dishes such as a basic easy apple crisp recipe.
-And seriously, who doesn’t love apple crisp?
+It’s not difficult to feel swamped by food and food preparation if you are cooking for your family every night.
+Even if you enjoy cooking as I do you still need a few go-to dishes such as a basic easy gluten free apple crisp recipe with cranberries.
+And seriously, who doesn’t love a great recipe for apple crisp?

-My Healthy Apple Crisp Recipe Really is EASY… and Quick!
-And Perfect for Entertaining
+My Healthy Recipe for Apple Crisp Really is EASY… and Quick!

 How to Make the Easy Apple Crisp Recipe Extra Special for Guests

-If you happen to be making this treat for guests and want to make it super special and doubly yummy try pouring a little amaretto on top of the apple crisp just before serving.
-You can also serve with a dollop of fresh whipped cream (just a small dollop is really all you need, so try to resist the urge to pile on too much!)
+If you happen to be making this treat for guests and want to make it super special and doubly yummy try, then you must try this!
+Pour a little amaretto on top of the apple crisp just before serving.
+You can also serve with a dollop of fresh coconut whipped cream.

-A Quick Word on Why I Choose Organic Cranberries & Apples….
+A Quick Word on Why I Choose Organic Apples….

-Conventionally grown cranberries and apples hav a a lot of pesticides.
-I admit I don’t buy all my produce organic (it’s just too expensive and not always practical) but, to reduce your exposure to toxins it’s worth the extra cost to seek out fresh organic cranberries and organic apples.
-P.S.
-When selecting organic cranberries look or bright cranberries that are hard.
-Soft berries indicate decay.
+Conventionally grown apples have a a lot of pesticides.
+I admit I don’t buy all my produce organic (it’s just too expensive and not always practical) but, to reduce your exposure to toxins it’s worth the extra cost to seek out fresh organic apples.

 For the Filling:

-- 3 organic Granny Smith apples, cored and finely chopped (keep the skins on)
+- 3 organic Granny Smith apples, cored and sliced

 - 2 cups fresh organic cranberries